andrislapsa/redux-snake/README.md

-# snake-react-canvas
+# Redux Snake
-Simple snake game written using React Canvas and Redux.
+Snake game which uses Redux for state management and ThreeJS for rendering.

 #Install
 ```npm install```